Ayb Educational Foundation: History

-In February 2006, willing to contribute to the development of Armenia and having numerous opportunities of investing their time, efforts and funds, eight friends met in Moscow and decided to establish Ayb Educational Foundation and Ayb Club.
+In February 2006, eight friends met in Moscow and decided to establish Ayb Educational Foundation and Ayb Club.
 In December, Ayb Educational Foundation was officially established.
 In the same month, Ayb’s first program, Intensive Subject Courses, was launched.
 Within the framework of this program, Ayb’s educational methodologies were conceived and tested.

-In May 2007, Ayb opened the first modern Physics lab – AybLab at the PhysMath School in Yerevan.
+In May 2007, Ayb opened the AybLab at the PhysMath School in Yerevan.
 As of today, there are eight AybLabs at five schools in four provinces (marzes) in Armenia.
-In the same year, when few people had access to internet in Armenia, Ayb made thousands of academic materials of MIT OpenCourseWare publication accessible for applicants, students and professors of 33 HEIs in Armenia, without the need to access the internet.
+In the same year, Ayb made thousands of academic materials of MIT OpenCourseWare publication accessible for applicants, students and professors of 33 HEIs in Armenia, without the need to access the internet.

 In May 2008, Ayb conducted the first pilot for the International Kangaroo Mathematics Contest in Armenia.
 In 2010, two other mass school contests were launched – All Armenian Tournament for Young Chemists and the Russian Bear International Contest of the Russian Language.
 In 2014, Ayb developed and for the first time implemented Meghu Armenian Language Contest in Armenia and Artsakh.
-Since 2016, Ayb Educational Foundation also organizes the national stage of one of the most popular mass school robotics contests – the World Robot Olympiad – in Armenia.
+Since 2016, the Ayb Educational Foundation has organized the national stage of school robotics contests – the World Robot Olympiad – in Armenia.

 In August 2009, a series of master classes was launched for chemistry teachers of various Armenian schools.
-Later on, this program developed into master classes in various formats for various audiences.